-Main Street Alliance of Oregon knows our members and small businesses encounter many challenges and barriers to access capital, resources and business support.
+Main Street Alliance of Oregon knows our members and small businesses encounter many challenges and barriers to access business resources and support.
 Our organization works to advance policies that remove barriers and connect existing resources and tools to ensure our members and small businesses thrive.
+Our goal is to shape public policy and promote private investments that increase and promote economic opportunities for small businesses.
 MSA OR was part of the founding and statewide table which created and implemented the Community Public Offering (CPO).
 Targeted at historically disenfranchised small business owners who have been struggling accessing the capital needed for growth, the CPO allows Oregon owned and operated businesses to raise up to $250,000 directly from their community, fellow Oregonians.

 We are working to centralize and redirect business resources and remove regulatory barriers by connecting to small business to service organizations and state and local agencies.

 MSA OR recently launched the Small Business Accessibility and Viability Initiative (SBAVI) that aims to address small business barriers.
 MSA OR is working with our members to ensure small businesses have a fair shot to succeed.
 By end of February, MSA OR business members will be able to access and connect resources and services around the state and in their local communities - stay tuned!
 Join us and share your ideas and help us win these fights together.

 Small Business Recommendations - stay tuned!